BWStearns/barbingo/README.md

 + Actual Bingo Game - *in progress*
     + `best_contribution` square?
         + Patrons submit photos or something and ref picks?
-    + Get models and shit built out - *pretty much done*
+    + Get models and stuff built out - *pretty much done*
-        + Make a serialization method for all objects to avoid ad-hoc bullshit
+        + Make a serialization method for all objects to avoid ad-hoc BS
     + Allow creation of squares
     + Generate unique gameboards
         + .... and for groups
     + Limit
     + JSON endpoints
-        + Unfuck ordering -*done*
+        + Unscrew ordering -*done*
-        + Generally unfuck and standardize API
+        + Generally unscrew and standardize API
-            + Unfuck after most of it is built
+            + Unscrew after most of it is built
             + All ideas for an actual strategy welcomed
         + Get all boards for a game - *done*
         + Get board - *done*